Financial Literacy in High School

 Ohio law states the study and instruction of financial literacy shall align with Ohio’s Financial Literacy Standards and Model Curriculum adopted by the State Board of Education in 2018 and 2019.
 In developing the curriculum for the study and instruction of financial literacy, schools may use available public-private partnerships and resources and materials that exist in business, industry and through the centers for economic education at higher education institutions.

 By the 2024-2025 school year, Ohio law requires educators with other licensure areas to have earned a licensure validation in Financial Literacy in order to teach the required course.
-Social studies, family and consumer sciences or business education teachers are not required to obtain the licensure validation but may do so if they choose.
+Social studies, mathematics, family and consumer sciences, and business education teachers are not required to obtain the financial literacy licensure validation.